 Does Yoga Build Strength?

-It’s very common to believe that the only way to build muscle strength is to use weights, resistance bands or weight assisted machines.
+It’s very normal to believe that the only way to build muscle & bone strength is to use weights, resistance bands or weight assisted machines.

 And of course, this is true … these methods do increase strength.
-However, the strength of our muscles & bones can also be improved with the combination of body weight & gravity.
+However, the strength of our muscles & bones can also be improved with the combination of body weight & isometric holds.

 And this is where yoga comes in.

-Not only does yoga improve flexibility, mobility, breathing & lower stress but it also strengthens muscles & bones too.
+Not only does yoga improve flexibility, mobility, respiration & reduce stress, it also strengthens muscles & bones too.
 Whether that’s enough strength depends on a number of things which we cover below.

 So today we’re going to un-wrap :